Apis florea: Parasites

 The main parasites of both A. andreniformis and A. florea belong to the mite genus Euvarroa.
 However, A. andreniformis is attacked by the species Euvarroa wongsirii, while Euvarroa sinhai preys on A. florea and colonies of imported A. mellifera.
 The two species of Euvarroa have morphological and biological differences: while E. wongsirii has a triangular body shape and a length of 47–54 μm, E. sinhai has a more circular shape and a length of 39–40 μm.

 Migration

 Apis florea can migrate to a variety of diverse locations due to human introduction or of their own volition.
 It poses a threat to native insects like Apis mellifera because they compete for the same resources.

 Predators

 The most dominant predators for Apis florea are ants and other arthropods.
 Since A. florea use open-combs, they must protect their comb from the outside, specifically at site of a branch.
 They employ two lines of defense.
 The first is against any falling object like leaves or other debris.
 A. florea use the head-pushing technique to move obstructions.
 The second line of defense is against ants and other arthropods.
-They accomplish this by creating sticky or repellent barriers (see Defense against Predators).
+They accomplish this by creating sticky or repellent barriers.